slugcat-dev/mark-ed/README.md

 const editor = new Editor('editor')
 ```

 Access the content of the editor with `editor.content` and add event listeners to `editor.root`.
-See the docs for more.
-You can also look at the code for the demo in the [`dev`](https://github.com/slugcat-dev/mark-ed/tree/main/dev) directory.
+Refer to the documentation for additional information.
+You can also take a look at the code for the demo in the [`dev`](https://github.com/slugcat-dev/mark-ed/tree/main/dev) directory.

 If you need a hosted version instead, you can use unpkg: